pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-tracking.md

 Each `UxrControllerInput` component has a corresponding `UxrControllerTracking` component that updates the controller positions and orientations in space each frame.
 These are used by UltimateXR to update the avatar hands.

 ![](/docs/programming-guide/media/HandsIntegrationAlign.png)
-**Image**: Example of input and tracking components, giving support for the Quest 3 controlleres.
+**Image**: Example of input and tracking components, giving support for the Quest 3 controllers.

 ## Sensor